-Reason 2: Acids, Fat and Salt Dissolve the Melamine into Your Food
+Reason 2: Acids, Fat and Salt Dissolve Melamine into Your Food

-Acidic, fatty and salty foods cause melamine and formaldehyde from the tableware to dissolve in your food.
-This is especially true when you store foods with greasy or salty sauces in melamine containers.
-It is better to avoid melamine containers and use ones made of glass or stainless steel.
+Acidic, fatty and salty foods can cause melamine and formaldehyde from the plastic dishes to dissolve in your food.
+This is especially true when you store foods with greasy or salty sauces in melamine dinnerware.
+For your own safety, we recommend that you avoid melamine containers completely and use ones made of glass or stainless steel.

 The Best Melamine Alternatives

-- Bioplastics: Products made from plant-based materials are becoming more prevalent.
-Unfortunately, the palm leaves, bamboo, sugar cane, and corn used to produce these bioplastics are typically grown on recently deforested land.
-These plants are usually genetically modified varieties grown in monoculture.
+- Bioplastics: Not the great alternative it may appear to be.
+Products made from plant-based materials are becoming more prevalent.
+Unfortunately, the palm leaves, bamboo, sugar cane, and corn used to produce these bioplastics are often grown on recently deforested land.
+These plants are usually genetically modified varieties grown in monocultures.
 Crops cultivated for bioplastics also use land that could otherwise be used to grow food.